-As you may have guessed by the name, CrowdSource is a group that offers many people tasks.
+As you may have guessed by the name, CrowdSource is crowdsourcing site where people hire freelancers to do short tasks.

 Appen Butler Hill is another site that trends towards the ‘real job’ territory, but it’s still an A+ business!

-It has a full application process like you’d expect a job to, but look forward to this: the average pay is $14 an hour!
+It has a full application process like you’d expect a decent company to have.

 If you’re tech-savvy, Dell may hire you for remote tech support.